BasiaLu/ecommerce-checkout-analysis/README.md

 ## 📌 Project Overview

+This project identifies the root cause of high cart abandonment and demonstrates how improving checkout UX can increase conversion.

 The goal was to identify the key drivers of low conversion and recommend improvements based on data.

-This project identifies the root cause of high cart abandonment and shows how improving checkout UX can increase conversion and revenue.

 ---